-Study and Drug Study Design and Sample Size and Study End Points Results Regimen Demographics Duration End Points Results breakthrough pain consent 201001 Musclow et al (abstract) DB, PC, RCT N=200 Primary: Decrease in pain Primary: Most pain scores did not reach the predetermined improvement for clinical significance.
-Morphine long Patients undergoing total 3 days scores by 2 points on a 10 point Secondary: acting 30 mg BID for 3 days hip or knee replacement rating scale There was an increase in opioid usage (P<0.0001) and over sedation (P=0.08). vs surgery Secondary: Acute confusion, There were no significant changes in function or sleep. placebo pain-related interferences in Improved satisfaction with pain management was minimal (P=0.052). pidoss function and sleep, length of There was an increase in vomiting (P=0.0148). stay, patient satisfaction, safety Caldwell et al DB, DD, MC, PC, PG, RCT N=295 Primary: Analgesic efficacy Primary: Overall, a statistically significant reduction in pain from baseline was demonstrated by Morphine ER D // / 4 weeks of morphine ER morphine ER in the morning (17%; P≤0.05) and in the evening (20%; P≤0.05), and (Avinza ® ) 30 mg in the morning plus Patients ≥40 years of age QD compared to placebo and morphine CR BID (18%; P≤0.05), as compared to placebo (4%).
-Morphine ER in the morning (26%) and in the evening (22%) and morphine CR BID (22%) reduced overall placebo in the with both a safety of morphine arthritis PI as compared to placebo (14%), but these differences were not statistically evening clinical ER QD compared significant.
-PI (measured on a 100-mm scale) was reduced by approximately 20 to 23 J diagnosis and to morphine CR mm in the morphine ER and CR groups compared to 14 mm in the placebo group.
-VS grade II-IV BID Decreases in PI were apparent in all treatment groups by week one and further radiographic reductions in pain throughout the four week period were observed as compared to placebo in the evidence of OA Secondary: baseline. morning plus morphine ER of the hip and/or knee; have had Physical functioning; Secondary: (Avinza ® ) 30 mg in prior suboptimal stiffness; sleep Statistically significant differences in physical function were not achieved among the the evening analgesic measures; and treatment groups.
-Mean improvements in physical function (total score, 0 to 1,700 mm) response to analgesic efficacy at Week four were as follows: morphine ER in the morning (207 mm, 18%) and in the VS treatment with of morphine ER in evening (205 mm, 19%), morphine CR (181 mm, 14%) and placebo (97 mm, 8%).
+Study and Drug Regimen Study Design and Demographics Sample Size and Study Duration End Points Results breakthrough pain consent Musclow et al (abstract) DB, PC, RCT Patients N=200 Primary: Decrease in pain scores by 2 points Primary: Most pain scores did not reach the predetermined improvement for clinical significance.
+Morphine long undergoing total 0 ddy5 on a 10 point Secondary: for 3 days replacement rating scale There was an increase in opioid usage ( $P<0.0001$ ) and over sedation ( $P=0.08$ ).
+VS surgery Secondary: Acute confusion.
+There were no significant changes in function or sleep. nlacobo pain-related Improved satisfaction with pain management was minimal (P=0.052). placebo function and sleep, length of There was an increase in vomiting (P=0.0148). stay, patient satisfaction, safety Caldwell et al DB, DD, MC, PC, PG, RCT N=295 Primary: Analgesic efficacy Primary: Overall, a statistically significant reduction in pain from baseline was demonstrated by Morphine ER 4 weeks of morphine ER morphine ER in the morning (17%; P≤0.05) and in the evening (20%; P≤0.05), and (Avinza ® ) 30 mg in Patients ≥40 QD compared to morphine CR BID (18%; P≤0.05), as compared to placebo (4%).
+Morphine ER in the the morning plus years of age placebo and morning (26%) and in the evening (22%) and morphine CR BID (22%) reduced overall placebo in the with both a safety of morphine arthritis PI as compared to placebo (14%), but these differences were not statistically evening clinical ER QD compared significant.
+PI (measured on a 100-mm scale) was reduced by approximately 20 to 23 1/0 mm in the morphine ER and CR groups compared to 14 mm in the placebo group. vs radiographic טוס reductions in pain throughout the four week period were observed as compared to nlacebo in the evidence of OA Secondary: haseline morning plus of the hip and/or Physical morphine ER knee: have had functionina: Secondary: (Avinza ® ) 30 mg in prior suboptimal stiffness; sleep Statistically significant differences in physical function were not achieved among the the evening analgesic measures; and treatment groups.
+Mean improvements in physical function (total score, 0 to 1,700 mm) C C response to analgesic efficacy at Week four were as follows: morphine ER in the morning (207 mm, 18%) and in the VS treatment with of morphine ER in evening (205 mm, 19%), morphine CR (181 mm, 14%) and placebo (97 mm, 8%).
 NSAIDs and the morning, morphine CR (MS acetaminophen morphine ER in Reductions in stiffness were also observed for all treatment groups.
 The changes were Contin ® ) 15 mg BID or had the evening and not large enough to achieve statistical significance. previously morphine CR